-But if you’re a player who loves to have that shiny character outfit or exclusive weapon skin, you’ll need to first understand what the three currencies available in Apex Legends are, how to get them, and what you can buy with each one.
+But if you’re a player who loves to have that shiny character outfit or exclusive weapon skin, you’ll need to first understand what the three currencies available in Apex are, how to get them, and what you can buy with each one.

-- Crafting Metal – Can only be obtained from Apex Packs, which means they can’t be bought with real money.
+- Crafting Metals – Can only be obtained from Apex Packs, which means they can’t be bought with real money.
 They allow players to craft cosmetic several cosmetic items, from Common intros for 30 Crafting Metal to Legendary skins for 1,200.

 - Legend Tokens – Can only be obtained by leveling up your account, which means they can’t be bought with real money.
 Players can use them to unlock new Legends and Legend Token-exclusive skins from the Store.